hsundani/GlobalEntry/README.md

     pip install twilio
 - Clone or download the script to your local system.

-Clone or download the repository to your local machine.

-Install the required libraries by running pip install -r requirements.txt in the repository directory.

 ## Set the following environment variables:
 - IDENTITY_ENDPOINT and IDENTITY_HEADER: These environment variables are required for Azure VM authentication.
 They should be set to the Identity Endpoint and the Identity Header values provided by your Azure subscription.
 - SUBSCRIPTION_ID: The Azure subscription ID that should be used for VM management.